SUNDAY, MAY 19, 2013

 Manage Project Performance with EVM and Control Charts

-This article describes how earned value management (EVM) indexes and control charts may be used in tangent to capture more insight from project performance.
+This article introduces the concept of earned value management (EVM) indexes, a project assessment technique, and control charts, a statistical tool for monitoring variation in a process, and describes how both may be used in tangent to capture more insight from project performance.
+What to Know About EVM Indexes EVM is a project management technique […]

 Managing Performance Factors: A Sample Checklist